man freezer

 10. Find a lido or beach

 Lambeth is home to one of the most amazing Lidos in London – in Herne Hill, Brockwell Park.
-There are several Lidos tucked away in areas of the city such as Lambeth Lido, London Fields Lido, Tooting Bec Lido (where I worked on MTV’s Living on the Edge photoshoot) and Parliament Hill Lido.
-Why not head to a lido after work tomorrow or if you are lucky to be off for the day – head straight to the beach!
+There are several Lidos tucked away in the city.
+These include Lambeth Lido, London Fields Lido, and Tooting Bec Lido.
+I worked on MTV’s Living on the Edge shoot at Tooting Bec Lido.
+They also include Parliament Hill Lido.
+Why not head to a lido after work tomorrow?
+If you are lucky to be off for the day, head straight to the beach!

 Head to the beach heatwave